jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

   - **Multicast**: is a one-to-many communication method where data is transmitted from one sender to multiple specific receivers who are part of a multicast group; unlike broadcast, multicast only targets devices that have expressed interest in receiving the data, making it more efficient by conserving bandwidth and reducing unnecessary network load; used for live video streaming, online gaming, and conferencing
   - **Network Access Layer**: defines the protocols and hardware required to deliver data across a physical network
   - **Unicast**: a one-to-one communication method where data is transmitted from a single sender to a single receiver; in unicast, each data packet is sent directly to a specific destination address, and is the most common form of internet communication, where data is exchanged between individual devices
   - **Transport Layer**: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets

 - 4.1.3 Secure protocols (e.g., Internet Protocol Security (IPSec), Secure Shell (SSH), Secure Sockets Layer (SSL)/Transport Layer Security (TLS))
   - **Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)
-    - Kerberos is mostly used on LANs for organization-wide authentication, single sign-on (SSO) and authorization; Kerberos provides three primary functions: accounting, authentication, and auditing
+    - Kerberos is mostly used on LANs for organization-wide authentication, single sign-on (SSO) and authorization
   - SSL and TLS: data protection; used for protecting website transactions (e.g. banking, e-commerce)
     - SSL and TLS both offer data encryption, integrity and authentication
     - TLS has supplanted SSL (the original protocol, considered legacy/insecure)